jeanslack/Videomass/features.md

 - Supports all formats and codecs available with FFmpeg.
 - Displaying information from streams analyzer.
 - Has useful tools to quickly get information about the FFmpeg used.
-- Advanced dialog boxes to det video filters.
+- Advanced dialogs for setting video filters.
-- Audio filters have three modes of volume normalization: PEAK, RMS and EBU-R128.
+- Advanced audio filters for volume normalization in PEAK, RMS and EBU-R128.
-- Ability to apply volume normalization to certain audio streams via selectable indexing.
+- Ability to analyze and apply volume normalization to certain audio streams via selectable indexing.
-- Time period: Duration and seek are set with the sliders when viewing the timeline
+- Timeline: duration and seek are set with the sliders.
 - The timeline has a display for viewing the time selection.

 ## Features with youtube-dl